Originally posted 2017-11-22 21:20:38.

 Now don’t get me wrong.
 Of course it goes without saying that everyone should be treated equally under the law.

 But it’s all so godawfully DULL

 But you know what?
 It’s dull.
 It’s grey.
 It’s what I never would have believed gays could be, boring and conventional.
 Square.

-Which is a lovely sentiment, don’t you think?
-Except it is one of submission.
-The accommodationists believed they could never beat the patriarchy and they would have to join it.
-They thought that if they conformed to the patriarchy’s notions of gender, they might sneak under its radar.
-And they had a great stroke of political fortune when the AIDS epidemic wiped out most of the opposition.
+Gone.
+All lost.
+The leaders of the gay movement today are the New Gay Men and no, it’s not a synth band.
+They thought that if they conformed to society’s notions of gender, they might sneak under its radar.
+And they had a great stroke of political fortune when the HIV epidemic wiped out most of the opposition.

 And then again.

 Suddenly Janet Mock, Carmen Carerra and Blaire White.
 Suddenly smart, stylish, articulate and beautiful trannies are everywhere.
 And oh my goodness those Latinas.
 And those Asians…

 Gays gave up the zeitgeist.
 They — or at least the mainstream — didn’t really want to be cutting edge, not once they were over thirty-five and got decent jobs anyway.
 So they abandoned all the dangerous people and settled for conformity; a safe marriage, a mortgage and maybe kids — adopted.
 How nice.